LPSO Arrests Suspect in Lafayette Homicide Over the Weekend - NewsBreak

 Related

-Police identify woman caught on camera posing as nurse at Louisiana hospital
+Lafayette Police identify woman caught on camera posing as nurse at local hospital

 Lafayette Police say they have identified the woman who was seen on camera posing as a nurse at a local hospital